12 page speed optimization tips (to CRUSH your load time)

 Why should you do it?

 Much of a website’s content is textual.
-For example, HTML, CSS and Javascript are all text.
+For example, HTML, CSS, and JavaScript are all text.

 This gives us an easy performance win.
 Because textual content is highly compressible.